-There are several campgrounds located in and near the park.
+Several campgrounds are located in and near the park.
 Four campgrounds are located at the junction of Highway 168 (Westgard Pass) and White Mountain Road (the road that leads through the actual Bristle cone Forest).

 These particular campgrounds are named Fossil, Pinyon, Poleta, and Juniper.
 They sit at an elevation of approximately 7200 feet.
 A bit further north on White Mountain Road you will find another campground called Grandview Campground which lies at an elevation of approximately 8600 feet.
-For campground reservations you can call 877.444.6777 or visit a list of all Inyo National Forest Campgrounds here.
+For campground reservations visit a list of all Inyo National Forest Campgrounds here.

-The Bristle cone Pines are the oldest trees in the world.
-In fact the oldest living tree in the world is called Methuselah and he is almost 4800 years old!
+The oldest living tree in the world is over 5,000 years and is located in this forest.
+It predates another tree here called Methuselah which is over 4800 years old!
 Note: a tree named Prometheus, was cut down in 1964 near Wheeler Peak in Nevada and was supposedly older than Methuselah.

 There are over 20 trees in this grove that are over 4,000 years old.
 Dr. Edmund Schulman of the University of Arizona first discovered these trees in 1953 after hearing rumors of the ancient trees.
 Scientists have discovered wood from the Bristle cone trees in this area that is almost 10,000 years old.
-Using a particular cross dating method based on radiocarbon dating they have been able to accurately date ancient artifacts found in Europe.
+They used a particular cross dating method based on radiocarbon dating that was also used to accurately date ancient artifacts found in Europe.

-The main visitor center located at Schulman Grove has several excellent pictorial displays that show other activities that were happening elsewhere in the world as the Bristle cone trees were beginning their life.
+The only visitor center is located at Schulman Grove (at 10,000 feet).
+It contains several excellent pictorial displays showing other activities happening elsewhere in the world as the Bristlecone trees were beginning their life.
 One chart shows particular pines already several hundred years old as the Egyptians were beginning to construct their great pyramids.
 Besides the excellent educational displays the visitor centers sells bottled water and other miscellaneous snacks, photographs, and other art forms depicting the Bristle cone pine.
 You will want to purchase your park pass here as well.
-It costs $3 per person, with a maximum fee of $5 per car.
+It costs $3 per person, with a maximum fee of $6 per car.